nova-pkgs/python/Doc/library/pydoc.rst

 module is the first line of its documentation string.

 You can also use :program:`pydoc` to start an HTTP server on the local machine that will serve documentation to visiting Web browsers. :program:`pydoc -p 1234` will start a HTTP server on port 1234, allowing you to browse the documentation at ``http://localhost:1234/`` in your preferred Web browser.
-Specifying ``0`` as the port number will select an arbitrary unused port.

-:program:`pydoc -n <hostname>` will start the server listening at the given hostname.
-By default the hostname is 'localhost' but if you want the server to be reached from other machines, you may want to change the host name that the server responds to.
-During development this is especially useful if you want to run pydoc from within a container.

-:program:`pydoc -b` will start the server and additionally open a web browser to a module index page.
-Each served page has a navigation bar at the top where you can *Get* help on an individual item, *Search* all modules with a keyword in their synopsis line, and go to the *Module index*, *Topics* and *Keywords* pages.
+:program:`pydoc -g` will start the server and additionally bring up a small :mod:`Tkinter`\ -based graphical interface to help you search for documentation pages.

 When :program:`pydoc` generates documentation, it uses the current environment and path to locate modules.
 Thus, invoking :program:`pydoc spam`